 Trebor is best known today for its Extra Strong and Softmints.
 It also introduced Refreshers, Fruit Salad and Black Jack sweets.
-When it was acquired by Cadbury in 1989, it was the largest sugar confectionery manufacturer in Britain.
+Trebor was the largest sugar confectionery manufacturer in Britain when it was acquired by Cadbury in 1989.

 Trebor was founded in 1907 when William Woodcock (a sugar boiler), Robert Robertson (a grocer), Sydney Herbert Marks (a salesman) and Thomas King (a grocer) each invested £100 in a partnership to manufacture boiled sweets.

 The firm originally traded as Robertson & Woodcock.
 Its factory in Forest Gate, London, was called the Trebor Works.